Michigan Wolverines: Rivalries

 Michigan has a major rivalry with Ohio State, considered one of the fiercest rivalries in American sports.
 In a pair of ESPN fan polls, in 2000 and 2003, the Michigan–Ohio State series was voted the greatest rivalry in sports in America.
 Michigan's meeting with Ohio State is almost always the last game of the two schools' regular seasons and has provided many memorable contests, such as the "Snow Bowl" of 1950.
 The game has frequently decided the Big Ten Champion.
-Michigan leads the series 58–50–6.
+As of 2024, Michigan leads the series 62–51–6.
 The contest on November 18, 2006 marked the first time ever these teams had been ranked No. 1 and No. 2 going into the game, and the first time they were both undefeated since 1973.
 The 2007 college football match-up between Ohio State and Michigan was predicted to be the No. 2 college football game to watch in 2007 by SI.com's "Top 20 Games To Watch in 2007" list.

 Michigan has a spirited rivalry with the Notre Dame Fighting Irish.
 Michigan leads the series 25–17–1.
 The two schools are among the top college football programs in all-time wins (Michigan first, Notre Dame fifth) and winning percentage (Michigan third, Notre Dame fourth) in the NCAA Division I Football Bowl Subdivision (formerly Division I-A), so it is perhaps fitting that when college football was in its infancy, students from the University of Michigan traveled to South Bend to teach the game to students there.

 Michigan also has an intrastate rival in Michigan State; the schools' football teams compete for the Paul Bunyan Trophy.
-Michigan leads the series 68–34–5.
+Michigan leads the series 74–38–5.

 The Wolverines also have a tradition-rich history with the Minnesota Golden Gophers.
 The two football teams compete for the Little Brown Jug, a five-gallon jug with the respective schools' "M"s on either side and the scores of previous games down the middle.
 The Little Brown Jug was the first trophy played for between college football teams.
-Through 2017, Michigan leads the Brown Jug series 75–25–3.
+Through 2024, Michigan leads the Brown Jug series 78–25–3.

 Field hockey

 Women's field hockey became a varsity sport at Michigan in 1973.
 The Wolverines field hockey team won the 2001 NCAA title, which was the school's first national title in a women's team sport.
 Marcia Pankratz served as the head coach of the program from 1996 to 2004 and returned to the position in 2009.
-The Wolverines have won a total of eight Big Ten regular season titles and five Big Ten tournaments.
+The Wolverines have won a total of eleven Big Ten regular season titles and nine Big Ten tournaments.